davidtwco/rfcs/text/0000-build-std.md

 Implicit and explicit standard library dependencies are not added to `Cargo.lock`.

-**TODO:** why not migrate to always explicit

 *See the following sections for rationale/alternatives:*
 - [*Why explicitly declare dependencies on the standard library in `Cargo.toml`?*][why-explicitly-declare-dependencies-on-the-standard-library-in-cargo-toml]
-- [*Why disallow explicit dependencies on other sysroot crates?*][why-disallow-explicit-dependencies-on-other-sysroot-crates]
+- [*Why disallow explicit builtin dependencies on other crates?*][why-disallow-explicit-builtin-dependencies-on-other-crates]
 - [*Why not add standard library dependencies to Cargo.lock?*][why-not-add-standard-library-dependencies-to-cargo-lock]
+- [*Why not migrate to always requiring explicit standard library dependencies?*][why-not-migrate-to-always-requiring-explicit-standard-library-dependencies]
-- [*Why permit patching of the standard library dependencies?*][why-permit-patching-of-the-standard-library-dependencies]
+- [*Why permit patching of the standard library dependencies on nightly?*][why-permit-patching-of-the-standard-library-dependencies-on-nightly]

 ### Features
 [features]: #features